salomondc/fullstack-logger/README.md

 npm  install
 ```

-Followed by:
+If you haven't installed or 'npm run try'ed before:

 ```bash
 npm run install-client
 ```

-☝ If you haven't installed or 'npm run try'ed before, then:
+then:

 ```bash
 npm run dev